akshayks13/genai_frontend/README.md

-# CareerAI - AI-Powered Career Advisor
+# Growgle - AI-Powered Career Advisor

 A modern, Google-inspired web application that empowers students and professionals with AI-driven career guidance, personalized skill mapping, and intelligent career roadmaps.